-In the event that the employee(s) or the Union does not receive a response in the stipulated time frame, the employee(s) or the Union has the right to advance the grievance in accordance with Article 21.2.4.
+In the event that the employee(s) or the Union does not receive a response in the stipulated time frame, the employee(s) or the Union has the right to advance the grievance in accordance with Article 20.2.4.

-21.2.4 Step 4: Arbitration
+20.2.4 Step 4: Arbitration

-Should the grievance remain unresolved, within twenty business days of the written response by the Human Resources Manager, the Union may request that the grievance be advanced to Step 4 (arbitration).
+Should the grievance remain unresolved, within twenty-eight (28) calendar days of the written response by the Human Resources Manager, the Union may request that the grievance be advanced to Step 4 (arbitration).
 The request for arbitration shall be done by written notification to the Municipal Employee Relations Officer or his/her designee.
-If the request to advance the grievance to Step 4 (arbitration) is not made within twenty business days, it shall be considered withdrawn.
+If the request to advance the grievance to Step 4 (arbitration) is not made within twenty-eight (28) calendar days, it shall be considered withdrawn.